Landlord Insurance in New Jersey 101

 The Structure of the Main Building

-Detached rental properties, like tool sheds, garages, laundry buildings, workout facilities, and eateries, are covered by the landlord insurance policy.
+A landlord insurance policy covers detached rental properties, like tool sheds, garages, laundry buildings, workout facilities, and eateries.

 Landlord Liability Insurance